reactjs/react.dev/content/docs/getting-started.md

 ### Online Playgrounds

 If you're interested in playing around with React, you can use an online code playground.
 Try a Hello World template on [CodePen](codepen://hello-world) or [CodeSandbox](https://codesandbox.io/s/new).
 If you prefer to use your own text editor, you can also [download this HTML file](https://raw.githubusercontent.com/reactjs/reactjs.org/master/static/html/single-file-example.html), edit it, and open it from the local filesystem in your browser.
-It does a slow runtime code transformation, so don't use it in production.
+It does a slow runtime code transformation, so we'd only recommend using this for simple demos.

 ### Add React to a Website